4n0nym0us/4n4lDetector/README.md

   <h2>Legal Disclaimer</h2>
   <p>This software is provided "as is," without any warranties, either express or implied, including, but not limited to, warranties of merchantability or fitness for a particular purpose.
 The author shall not be held liable for any direct, indirect, incidental, or consequential damages arising from its use or inability to use it.
 Any use of the files that comprise the 4n4lDetector or 4n4lDetector Pro applications for purposes other than those intended requires the explicit authorization of the author.</p>
-  <p>The author reserves the right to disable or block the software at any time without prior notice or the right to refunds.</p>
+  <p>The author reserves the right to disable or block the software at any time without prior notice or the right to refunds.
+This software is distributed under a usage license, and if it is found to be leaked or shared through any public or private channel, it may be immediately disabled.</p>
   <p>By using this software, you acknowledge that you have read and fully understood this disclaimer.</p>

   <h2>License of Use</h2>